 After repairing the damage, the now UK registered merchant ship was renamed HMT Empire Windrush and assigned to the UK Ministry of Transport.

-The vessel soon began operating as a troopship, taking trips as far as Asia, via a route which included some of Britain’s most important colonial outpost such as Hong Kong, Suez, Singapore and Colombo.
+The vessel soon began operating as a troopship, taking trips as far as Asia, via a route which included some of Britain’s most important colonial outposts such as Hong Kong, Suez, Singapore and Colombo.

 In 1948, the ship would make its most famous journey travelling from the Caribbean back to Britain with many passengers on board seeking a new life.